pola-rs/polars/py-polars/docs/source/reference/selectors.rst

 .. currentmodule:: polars

-Selectors allow for more intuitive selection of columns from :class:`DataFrame` or :class:`LazyFrame` objets based on their name, dtype or other properties.
+Selectors allow for more intuitive selection of columns from :class:`DataFrame` or :class:`LazyFrame` objects based on their name, dtype or other properties.
 They unify and build on the related functionality that is available through the :meth:`col` expression.